 Access to the HPC cluster

-- The access for the HPC Cluster at TUHH-RZ has to applied with the following (PDF) form ("Benutzerantrag").
-Please tick HPC on the rear side and return the form to the USC.
+- The access for the HPC Cluster at TUHH-RZ has to applied with the following digital form ("Benutzerantrag").
+Please tick HPC as additional permission.

 - Access hosts

 - Access to the login nodes via SSH protocol.
 (Linux: ssh firstname.lastname@example.org, Windows: putty).
 Data transfer with scp or sftp (Windows: WinSCP).

 - SSH fingerprints may vary by time and server but are signed by a certificate authority.

 Please add the content of this file to your known-host file

 ~/.ssh/known_hoststo ensure you are really connecting to our servers.

 - The login nodes are usually accessed from within the TUHH network.

 Unless you have special hardware or software requirements on the login node, you are advised to use the alias